 Archie Green, Founder of Peel Dem Layers Back, has sought his own healing through his pen and beats that have taken him beyond the studio and garnered local and national attention.
 Green advocates for mental health and has made history as the first rapper to perform at the world-renowned Severance Hall, Cleveland, Ohio.
 Green’s most recent album is Cope Dealer.
 The mission of Peel Dem Layers Back is to culturally educate, empower and equip Black men and boys with the essential tools necessary to live a mentally healthy life through a hip-hop lens.

 Barefeet Dance Tribe is a uniquely combined traditional and modern African dance movement group.
 Kent State student Rumbidzai Mupinga established the group in 2010 and solely focuses on trying to educate others about different cultures and dance forms other than their own and to have fun while doing it.
 Barefeet targeted elementary students in the Kent area and has vastly attracted crowds of different ages.
 It now consists of elementary aged children to college students from around the Kent, Ohio, area, and in doing so Barefeet also promotes education and the social aspect of the continent of Africa.

 Mwatabu Okantah & Friends featuring Vince Robinson

 A multimedia exploration.
-Enjoy poet Mwatabu S. Okantah, ’76, interim chair of the Department of Africana Studies, as he tells the story of self-discovery, healing and transformation rendered in original music and poetry set to music, with keyboard artist Vince Robinson and friends.
+Enjoy poet Mwatabu S. Okantah, ’76, chair of the Department of Africana Studies, as he tells the story of self-discovery, healing and transformation rendered in original music and poetry set to music, with keyboard artist Vince Robinson and friends.